 8. Enjoy the Fremont Street Experience

-The Fremont Street Experience is awesome.
-You see, the canopy that hangs over the street comes alive with over two million lights and a state-of-the-art sound system entertaining guests from around the world.
+The Fremont Street Experience is incredible.
+The canopy that hangs over the street comes alive with over two million lights and a state-of-the-art sound system entertaining guests worldwide.

-Walking around, you will notice it’s surrounded by “old Las Vegas” casinos.
+Walking around, you will notice “old Las Vegas” casinos surrounding it.
 There are usually street performers and live music going on as well.
-Definitely one of the fun things to do without spending a dime.
+One of the best things to do without spending a dime.

 Honestly, you only get a feeling like this in sin city!

 You Might Like: Downtown Las Vegas Nighttime Walking Tour